-The Fund ended 2021 with a deficit of \$19.7 billion and is expected to continue running a deficit of \$18.2 billion by the end of 2022, \$16.3 billion by the end of 2023 and \$15.0 billion by the end of 2024.
+The Fund ended 2021 with a deficit of \$19.7 billion and is expected to continue running a deficit of \$19 billion by the end of 2022, \$19.7 billion by the end of 2023 and \$20.3 billion by the end of 2024.

 The sudden and immense impact of the COVID-19 pandemic has increased benefit payments to levels not previously experienced in the UI program.
 This unprecedented demand for UI benefits has led to a deficit in the UI Fund.

-These estimates differ from the May 2022 forecast due to a better than expected economic outlook and a quicker recovery from the COVID-19 pandemic.
+These estimates primarily differ from the October 2022 forecast due to downward trends in the economy as highlighted in the most recent economic outlook.